 As we continue to actively monitor the latest information from the Centers for Disease Control and Prevention (CDC), Pennsylvania and Maryland Departments of Health and consult with our corporate medical director, our team updates and enacts new policies and procedures to protect our customers from COVID-19.

-Who is leading Country Meadows’ preparation and response for COVID-19?
+Who is leading Ecumenical Retirement Community’s preparation and response for COVID-19?

 Our Corona Task Force.
-We have assembled a task force of company experts, including former hospital Chief Nursing Officers and those certified in infection control measures, to provide guidance on clinical matters such as prevention and treatment, operational policy changes to reduce potential spread on campuses, procurement to manage the supply of protective gear and sanitization products, environmental service updates on appropriate chemicals and strategies to properly clean commonly touched areas and everyday items and executive management to implement temporary operational changes.
-Our management team meets regularly and actively monitors updates and guidance from the state health departments and Centers for Disease Control and Prevention (CDC).
+We have assembled a task force of company experts, including former hospital Chief Nursing Officers and those certified in infection control measures, to provide guidance on clinical matters such as prevention and treatment, operational policy changes to reduce potential spread on campuses, procurement to manage the supply of protective gear and santization products, environmental service updates on appropriate chemicals and strategies to properly clean commonly touched areas and everyday items and executive management to implement temporary operational changes.

 What are your plans if you become aware of a suspected case of COVID-19?